Dima2407/indoor/NavigatorLib/tools/maskgen2/README.md

 See `maskgen` doc for general info on mesh, mask and mask table.

-This program requires libpng, it also needs to link gdi32 or X11 library respectively (you'll need to change CMakeLists.txt for Linux).
+This program requires libpng.

-This is not final production utility, that will be maskgen2, the truncated version of this.
+This is the final production utility.